Qarj/WebImblaze-Framework/MANUAL.md

 And if you do not specify the --group option at all, then all test files would be run.

-# Syntax Highlighting of WebInject test case files
+# Syntax Highlighting WebInject test case files

+## UltraEdit

 In the tools folder, the `webinject.uew` file is an UltraEdit word file which you can use with UltraEdit to highlight WebInject test case files - it makes it much easier to be certain that you are using the right keyword / parameter.

+## Notepad++

+1. Select `Language / Define your language...` menu item
+2. Click `Import...` buton then select the file `tools/webinject_notepad++.xml`
+3. Restart Notepad++
+4. Select `Settings / Style Configurator...` menu item
+5. Select `Enable global background colour` checkbox (i.e. ensure it is checked)
+6. From the `Select theme :` drop down, select one of the dark themes - say `Bespin`
+7. Select Save & Close

+Note that Material-Dark is a nice theme: https://github.com/naderi/material-theme-for-npp